Breaking Down Intellectual Property Cases

 Copyright protection is available regardless of whether a particular work is ever published.
 Although you are not required to register a work with the United States Copyright Office, registration is a useful tool that can ward off infringement.

 A copyright typically extends for the life of the author plus an additional 70 years.
 The legal protection generally bans others from using the work without consent during that time.
 There are some important exceptions, including for “fair use.”
 Federal law allows others to use small portions of a copyright protected work for commentary, criticism, academic purposes and news reporting.
 How much of any particular work can be used under this exception depends largely on the circumstances.
+As such, if you believe there is an infringement, it’s best to consult with an intellectual property lawyer as soon as possible.

 A person whose copyrighted work is being used without consent has the right to sue for infringement.
 These legal actions are designed to get a court to order the infringer to stop.
 Money damages, penalties and attorney fees may also be awarded.